crush-157/CloudTestDrive/accs-psm/README.md

 	}
 	[oracle@localhost cloud.demos]$

-You should see the **tomcat** application and the previously configured 2 GB memory.
+You should see your application and the previously configured 2 GB memory.
 Now use the tool the scale down the service.
 First check what is the usage of the `accs scale` command.

 	[oracle@localhost cloud.demos]$ psm accs scale help